PacificBiosciences/apps-scripts/datasetWhitelist/README.md

 # Whitelisting Subread Datasets for SMRT Analysis v4.0 through v5.0.1
 ## *DEPRECATED for SMRT analysis v5.1*
-Users wishing to specify exactly which ZMWs or subreads are used in SMRT Analysis applications can apply "whitelist" filtering to datasets using the script here.
-Whitelisted dataset xml files can be used as input to any SMRT Analysis application which accepts a dataset as input, including SMRT-Link protocols or command-line tools.

 Starting with SMRT Analysis v5.1, whitelisting can be done natively in pbcore with the `dataset` tool by passing a file of read names or ZMWs as the filter argument.
 Set intersetions are handled by pbcore 'under the hood'